Categories

 MUSIC MENTOR Award

-In acknowledgment of dedicated instructors, the organiser will present a certificate and trophy to those mentors who have successfully guided a minimum of 5 students to the Competition Finals.
-This gesture serves to appreciate and recognise educators for their commitment to nurturing participating talents.
+In acknowledgment of dedicated instructors, the organiser will present a e-certificate and trophy to those mentors who have successfully guided a minimum of 5 students from Solo Section to the Finals.
+This gesture serves to appreciate and recognise educators for their commitment to nurturing participant talents.

 FAQ